joelwking/Phantom-Cyber/REST_ingest/README.md

 Each container can have no artifacts, or one or more artifacts.

 ## Copyright and contact info
-Copyright (c) 2019 World Wide Technology
+Copyright (c) 2020 World Wide Technology, LLC
 All rights reserved.

 author: joel.king@wwt.com  GitHub/GitLab: @joelwking